mc1arke/sonarqube-community-branch-plugin/README.md

 #### Configuration
   - sonar.pullrequest.provider - should be 'TFS' in order to use this plugin
+  - sonar.pullrequest.vsts.project - project name of pull request, needs to be specified in SonarQube for each project
   - sonar.pullrequest.vsts.repository - repository id of pull request, needs to be specified in SonarQube for each repository
   - sonar.pullrequest.vsts.proxy.url - plugin will send preprocessed issues to this url.
 This is a global setting for all projects